Frontend/UI Development

 In vite.config.ts (or .js) set base to your full process name, i.e.

-base: '/my_process:my_package:template.os'
+base: '/my-process:my-package:template.os'

 Create React App